xerc/mac-install-guide/ruby/index-faq.md

 <details>
 <summary><h2>How to change the Ruby version on Mac?</h2></summary>
 <p>
 Changing the Ruby version on macOS depends on how it was installed.
-See the article <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a> to find how it was installed.
+First, find how it was installed (see <a href="/faq/check-ruby-version/index.html">Check Ruby version on Mac</a>).
+Is it the pre-installed Mac system Ruby?
+Was it installed with Homebrew or a version manager?
 Don't try to change the <a href="/faq/do-not-use-mac-system-ruby/index.html">"system" Ruby</a> as it is there for macOS, not you.
 It's best to install a software version manager if you plan to switch among Ruby versions.
-Or you can use Homebrew to install the latest Ruby version if you don't plan to switch regularly.
+Each version manager has a command to list and set Ruby versions.
+See the article <a href="/faq/change-ruby-version/index.html">Change Ruby version Mac</a>.
 </p>
 </details>